Haagerup Symmetry in $(E_8)_1$?: The category and its Drinfeld center

 We will also need the data of the Drinfeld center $\cZ(\H_3)$.
 There are twelve simple objects in this category, \bea \{ 1, \pi_1, \pi_2, \sigma_1, \sigma_2, \sigma_3, \mu_1, \mu_2, \mu_3, \mu_4, \mu_5, \mu_6\}~, \eea whose quantum dimensions are given by, \bea d_{\pi_1} = 3d_\rho + 1~, d_{\pi_2} = d_{\sigma_i} = 3d_\rho + 2~, d_{\mu_i} = 3 d_\rho~.\no \eea The corresponding spins are, in order, \bea &\vphantom{,}& \{1,1,1,1, e^{2 \pi i \over 3},e^{-2 \pi i \over 3}, e^{4 \pi i \over 13},e^{-4 \pi i \over 13}, \no\\ &\vphantom{,}& e^{10 \pi i \over 13},e^{-10 \pi i \over 13},e^{12 \pi i \over 13},e^{-12 \pi i \over 13} \} ~. \eea The $S$-matrix is given as follows,\footnote{The modular data for $\cZ(\H_3)$ was first computed in \cite{Izumi:2001mi}, and later simplified in \cite{evans2006modular,Evans:2010yr}.
 We follow the presentation in \cite{Bottini:2025hri}.} \bea S = {1\over D} \left( \right) ~, \eea where $D = {3\over 2} (13 + 3 \sqrt{13})$ and we have matrices \bea A &=& \left( \begin{smallmatrix} 1 & 3 d_\rho + 1 &3 d_\rho + 2 & 3 d_\rho + 2 & 3 d_\rho + 2 & 3 d_\rho + 2 \\ 3 d_\rho + 1 & 1& 3 d_\rho + 2 & 3 d_\rho + 2 & 3 d_\rho + 2 & 3 d_\rho + 2 \\ 3 d_\rho + 2 & 3 d_\rho + 2 & 6 d_\rho + 4 & -3 d_\rho - 2 & -3 d_\rho - 2 & -3 d_\rho - 2 \\ 3 d_\rho + 2 & 3 d_\rho + 2 & -3 d_\rho - 2 & 6 d_\rho + 4 & -3 d_\rho - 2 & -3 d_\rho - 2 \\ 3 d_\rho + 2 & 3 d_\rho + 2 & -3 d_\rho - 2 & -3 d_\rho - 2 & -3 d_\rho - 2 & 6 d_\rho + 4 \\ 3 d_\rho + 2 & 3 d_\rho + 2 & -3 d_\rho - 2 & -3 d_\rho - 2 & 6 d_\rho + 4 & -3 d_\rho - 2 \end{smallmatrix} \right) ~, \no\\ B&=& 3 d_\rho \left( \right) ~, \no\\ C &=& -6 d_\rho \left( \right) ~, \eea where $c_j:=\cos(\frac{2\pi j}{13})$.

 There are three Lagrangian algebras in $\cZ(\H_3)$, namely

-Condensing any of these gives, in our context, the $(E_8)_1$ theory in one of the three presentations of (\ref{eq:E8Haagrel}).
+Condensing any of these gives, in our context, the $(E_8)_1$ theory in one of the three presentations of (13) of the main text.
 The only other non-trivial algebra is $1 \oplus \pi_1$, which can be condensed to give a theory with reduced topological order $\cZ(\ZZ_3)$.
 This is precisely the $(E_6)_1 \times (A_2)_1$ theory.

 Each of the simple objects in $\cZ(\H_3)$ acts as a representation for the $\H_3$ symmetry.
 In particular, the decomposition of $(\mathfrak{e}_8)_1$ into representations of $\cH_3$ involves $1, \pi_1,$ and $\pi_2$ in the untwisted sector, and the action of $\alpha$, $\rho$ on these representations is the following, \begin{itemize} \item 1: one-dimensional representation with eigenvalues $\alpha =1$ and $\rho = d_\rho$. \item $\pi_1$: one-dimensional representation with eigenvalues $\alpha = 1 $ and $\rho= -d_\rho^{-1}$. \item $\pi_2$: two-dimensional representation with $\alpha =\left( \begin{smallmatrix} \omega & 0 \\ 0 & \omega^2\end{smallmatrix}\right)$ and $\rho$ acting as a permutation $\rho = \left( \begin{smallmatrix} 0 & 1 \\ 1 & 0 \end{smallmatrix}\right)$. \end{itemize} These can be obtained as special cases of the tube algebra described below.